peterdubeau/beernoculars/README.md

 ## Project Description

 An application that gives the user a list of beers they may like based on a few search criteria (style, ABV, ect.)
 The page will then display up to 4 beers that match the users request.
-The results will include: An image of the beer or its logo, a brief description and some additional information as selected in the dropdown menus.
+The results will include: An image of the beer or its logo, ABV some additional information as selected in the dropdown menus.

 ## API and Data Sample